BBC licence fee: the pros and cons

 LoveMoney has argued that the fines for not paying the BBC fee are an “unpayable charge” for people on low incomes, who are the “most likely to be done for licence fee evasion”.

 “The problem is that they can't afford to pay the £145.50 TV licence fee, either,” said the site.

 Too expensive for BBC

-LoveMoney says that the current system of licence collection is inefficient and far too costly for a publicly funded institution.
-“It costs a ludicrous amount in admin... which could easily be saved by using a different funding model,” the site adds.
-“Numbers from 2016 showed that £101 million out of £3.7 billion went towards ‘licence fee collection’.”
+LoveMoney has also argued that the current system of licence collection is inefficient and far too costly for a publicly funded institution.
+“It costs a ludicrous amount in admin” that could easily “be saved by using a different funding model,” according to the site.

-The BBC’s former political correspondent says the licence fee has become “increasingly out of date”.
-John Sergeant says “the case for the licence fee, a form of poll tax, has been steadily eroded” by competitors like Netflix and Amazon.
+John Sergeant, the BBC’s former political correspondent, said last year that the licence fee had become “increasingly out of date”.
+He told the Radio Times that “the case for the licence fee, a form of poll tax, has been steadily eroded” by rival services offered by the likes of Netflix and Amazon.